ramanm262/SEC-sizes/README.md

 Code repository for the paper "Localized Geomagnetic Disturbances: A Statistical Analysis of Spatial Scale" by R. Mukundan, A. Keesee, J. Marchezi, V. Pinto, M. Coughlan, and D.
-Hampton (2024).
-For anay questions regarding this code, please contact [raman.mukundan@unh.edu](mailto:raman.mukundan@unh.edu) .
+Hampton (2025).
+For any questions regarding this code, please contact [raman.mukundan@unh.edu](mailto:raman.mukundan@unh.edu) .

 ## How to use